himslm01/himslm01.github.io/java/utf8_character_encoding_windows.md

 ![Test fails](../assets/images/java/utf8_character_encoding_windows_vscode_debug_wrong.png)

 Looking carefully at the text in the "Actual" column you can see that the conversion from the HTML entity `&pound;` to the character `£` worked.
-The failure is because the text in the "Expected" is the two characters `Â£` not the single `£` character I had in the source code.
+The failure is because the text in the "Expected" is the two characters `Â£` not the single `£` character that I had in the source code.

 ## Why the two characters `Â£` ?

 In the [Windows Code Page 1252](https://en.wikipedia.org/wiki/Windows-1252) the `Â` character is composed of the hex byte `0xc2`, and the `£` character is composed of the hex byte`0xa3`.

-In [UTF-8](https://www.charset.org/utf-8) `£` character is composed of two hex bytes `0xc2 0xa3` - the same hex bytes as the two characters `Â£`.
+In [UTF-8](https://www.charset.org/utf-8) `£` character is composed of two hex bytes `0xc2 0xa3` - the same hex bytes as the two characters `Â£` in Windows Code Page 1252.

-### On Windows the Java compiler assumes Java source code text is encoded using Windows Code Page 1252
+### On Windows, the Java compiler assumes Java source code text is encoded using Windows Code Page 1252

 The Java compiler `javac` has assumed that: since it is compiling on Windows, the source code will be in Windows Code Page 1252.
 But VSCode is saving the source code in UTF-8.

-#### How to fix this
+## How to fix it

 There are several simple ways to fix this problem.
 Only one of them is the correct fix.

-##### Save the source file in Windows Code Page 1252
+### Save the source file in Windows Code Page 1252

 Implementing this bad fix would be terrible for any collaborators working on devices other than Windows - and useless if you had pulled the code from a Git repository where all of the files are stored in UTF-8.

-##### Change the source code
+### Change the source code

 Implementing this bad fix would result in you having to use unicode entities in your source code - using `\u00A3` instead of the `£` character in the source code.